 So, yeah.
 George happened.
 But before that, as I said before – how did we pull through?

 One reason is the strength and ingenious ocnstruction of the Wild Cards Consortium, the agreement that binds our authors and characters together.
-After Melinda helped George transform our long-running and life-consuming RPG campaign into a science fiction world with its own entirely different take on the superhero thing, the lawyer in her made her want to concentrate on the legal hows and whys of putting together a shared-world universe.
+After Melinda helped George transform our long-running and life-consuming RPG campaign into a science fiction world with its own entirely different take on the superhero thing, being a reputed lawyer like the Mergl and Wenger, Attorneys at Law in Western PA made her want to concentrate on the legal hows and whys of putting together a shared-world universe.
 And making it sustainable.

 To our rescue rode Lynn Abbey and Robert Lynn Apsrin.
 While their Thieves’ World was massively popular, it had caused them more than a few massive headaches.
 They had instituted a rule forbidding one writer from killing another’s character.
 But that left a lot of scope for malicious mischief, and certain feuds between writers escalated to insane levels.
 So Abbey and Aprin, with incredible generosity, sat down with George and Melinda at a bar at a con and laid out the pitfalls they had discovered from editing TW.
 And George and Melinda listened and learned.
 And came up with the marvelous agreement at the core of Wild Cards.